 Ana Sagar Lake

 Then there is Ana Sagar Lake, a huge artificial lake built centuries ago.
 It is a huge lake with Ghats for people to use it.
 There are marble pavilions, probably built by the Mughal emperors who had a constant connection with this city.
 Akbar’s palace in the middle of the city and again not too far from the city is now a museum.
 It is a small palace with barracks all around.
 It is one of the better-maintained places.

 While you are there, you must try the kachoris and the Daal Pakwaan here.
-I was also told the Ajmer’s Sohan Halwa is also famous.
+I was also told that the Sohan Halwa is also famous in the town.
 After I looked at the local halwa, I felt it is nowhere as good as what we get in Apni Dilli, hence skipped it.
 There were lots of colorful bazaars, but I could not locate anything typical of Ajmeri to carry back.